 Application developers create software applications that perform a variety of tasks.
 They can be as straightforward as an application that allows you to screenshot your current webpage or as complex as a video conferencing software.
-These roles may work on developing applications on desktop, web, or mobile applications and work with many programming languages and tools.
+These roles may work on developing applications on desktop, web, or mobile and work with many programming languages and tools.

 When it comes to mobile devices, iOS and Android are the two dominant operating systems. iOS is used exclusively by Apple for its iPhone and iPad devices, while Android is used by a variety of manufacturers for their smartphones and tablets.
 Application developers can specialize in one or both of these operating systems.

 When browsing job descriptions for this role, you will find that application developers need the expertise to handle application development and maintenance.
 They need to be familiar with coding, computer systems, and development tools.
 They also need to have a wide range of soft skills in order to be successful.
 These include working independently and collaboratively, the ability to analyze and solve complex problems, and communication.

 What is a Typical Day in the Life of an App Developer?

 The typical day to day will center around applications.
 Here’s a list of common responsibilities for this role:

 - Designing and developing software applications that meet the needs of users and businesses.

 - Collaborating with project managers, designers, and other developers to ensure that applications are delivered on time and on budget.